aswin98855/Learning-Rate-Free-Learing-by-D-Adaptation-for-Image-Classification-and-its-Convergence/README.md

-# Learning-Rate-Free-Learning-by-D-Adaptation for Image Classification.
+# Learning-Rate-Free-Learning-by-D-Adaptation for Image Classification and its Convergence.

 To Study about this in detail take a look at this research Paper Learning-Rate-Free Learning by D-Adaptation https://arxiv.org/abs/2301.07733 .